RandallFlagg/IdSharp/README.md

 .NET ID3 Tagging Library.

+A .NET Core version can be found @-> https://github.com/RandallFlagg/IdSharpCore

 ## Project Status

 - Complete, but not actively maintained.
 Issues and Pull Requests may be responded to slowly.